moonburnt/kag-info/README.md

 **Limitations**:

 - Well, its terminal application.
 No fancy gui, no fancy pictures.
-I may add wxpython gui, if I will get interested enough to learn it
+But thats the way things go

 **License**: